 At Oberheiden, P.C., our nationally-recognized defense attorneys and former federal healthcare fraud prosecutors provide strategic and aggressive representation for New York healthcare providers that are being targeted in federal investigations and that are facing civil and criminal charges.
 With centuries of combined experience in federal jurisdictions across the county, we have a well-established track record of protecting Medicare-participating providers against unnecessary consequences.
 If your business or practice is being targeted by the DOJ, OIG, CMS, FBI or the Medicare Fraud Strike Force, acting quickly could be critical to mitigating your potential exposure.
-To speak with a member of our federal healthcare fraud defense team in confidence, call 888-680-1745 now.
+To speak with our New York Medicare fraud defense lawyer in confidence, call 888-680-1745 now.

-Q&A with the Federal Medicare Fraud Defense Lawyers at Oberheiden, P.C.
+Q&A with the New York Medicare Fraud Defense Lawyers at Oberheiden, P.C.

 Q: How do the DOJ, OIG, CMS, FBI or the Medicare Fraud Strike Force single out healthcare providers for Medicare fraud investigations?